bitcraze/crazyradio2-firmware/docs/building-and-flashing/build.md

 brew install uv
 ```

-The project also make use of `just` and `cmake` as native dependencies, they are part of the UV venv but they can also be installed on the host with the package manager (apt or brew)
+The project also makes use of `just` and `cmake` as native dependencies, they are part of the UV venv but they can also be installed on the host with the package manager (apt or brew)

 ## Entering build environment

-Zephyr is built with `west` which is a python tools and is using a lot of python dependencies.
+Zephyr is built with `west` which is a Python tool and uses many Python dependencies.
 Hence it is advised to work in a python venv.

-To setup the venv and install build dependencies:
+To set up the venv and install build dependencies:
 ``` bash
 uv venv
 source ./.venv/bin/activate
 uv pip install .
 ```

-Each subsequent times, to enter the Venv, to work with the project:
+Each subsequent time, to enter the venv to work with the project:
 ``` bash
 source ./.venv/bin/activate
 ```